This post was originally published on August 8, 2018. I updated, lengthened, and added a table of contents to it.

 Having two VA loans at the same time can be difficult to afford.

-The VA loan will allow you to cancel out your mortgage payment on the property you turn into a rental as long as:
+When it comes to qualifying for the second VA loan, you can cancel out your mortgage payment on the property you turn into a rental as long as:

 - You have a lease for at least 12 months